anima-research/connectome-ts/docs/connectome-ts-reqs.md

 2. Changing a state
 3. Adding or deleting scopes
 4. Adding, updating, or deleting streams (communication contexts)
-5. Agent activation: if this is present, the LLM call will be made at the end of the frame
+5. Agent activation: signals that agent attention may be needed, includes source element reference and arbitrary metadata

 Facets can include saliency hints to help the HUD make intelligent context management decisions:
 - Temporal hints: transient (float 0.0-1.0+ for decay rate)